umasubra/ExcelJsDocumentation/resources/chartcollection.md

 ### add(type: string, sourceData: string, seriesBy: string)

-Add a new chart to the workbook.
+Creates a new chart in the workbook.

 #### Syntax
 ```js